BogdanLazar01/MySite/posts/learn-more-about-my-internship.md

 title: Learn more about my internship
 date: "2023-05-15"
 image: my-skills.jpg
-excerpt: Here you can read more about my academic as well as self-acquired skills.
-From certifications to other things like notable projects
+excerpt: Here you can read more about my awesome internship at MyGamePlan.
 isFeatured: true
 ---